When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 If you publish your book without doing your keyword research first, you are making it difficult for people to find your book on Amazon.

-If you want your book to show in Amazon search results on the Kindle Store, you must research your search terms BEFORE you publish your book.
+If you want your book to show in Amazon search results on the Kindle Store, you must research your search term keywords BEFORE you publish your book.

 An Amazon or Kindle keyword is a search phrase that can be up to 50 characters long.

 Contrary to what you might think, a good keyword is not one word.
-It is a keyword phrase that consists of words that people search for on Amazon.
+A search keyword is a phrase that consists of words that people search for on Amazon.

 When it comes to book marketing, it is one of the most powerful tools you can use to help you sell books.

-You need to know what people type into Amazon when they use the search bar.
+You need to know what people type into Amazon when they use the search bar looking for a new book to buy.

 Then you can add targeted keyword phrases to your Kindle ebook or paperback to attract more potential book buyers.